rubzk/rubzk.github.io/_posts/2020-08-03-creating-spotify-playlists.md

 ![img](https://miro.medium.com/max/1400/1*yNhW5Sugcrm8wO8t38VpqQ.png)

-As we can see, the API provides us with the details of each list that my user has, the most important data we need is the id to later use it in conjunction with the get_playlists_tracks () function
+As we can see, the API provides us with the details of each list that my user has.
+The most important data we need is the id to later use it in conjunction with the `get_playlists_tracks()` function.

 {% highlight js %}
 sp.playlist_tracks('39ATQymddYN7NyYh9o1wJt')['items'][0]